5. Design methods

 (Hartson and Hix: Developing User Interfaces, 1993)

-The design of interactive systems typically does not follow a specific order of steps.
+The design of interactive systems typically does not follow a specific

 The design can start in any step - followed by evaluation